 For Frequently Asked Questions, visit the Pre-Arrival FAQs page.

 Request your I-20 or DS-2019 to Obtain a Student Visa

-The Directorate of International Student and Scholar Advising (DISSA) is not involved with the academic admission process.
-DISSA is responsible for the processing of visa eligibility documents and advising, and works with students once they have been officially admitted to the University.
+The International Student and Scholar Advising (ISSA) is not involved with the academic admission process.
+ISSA is responsible for the processing of visa eligibility documents and advising, and works with students once they have been officially admitted to the University.
 Refer to the Admissions Office for admission inquiries.

 The process for requesting your documentation is outlined below.